kubernetes/enhancements/keps/sig-architecture/20190731-production-readiness-review-process.md

 This proposal introduces a production readiness review process for features merging as alpha or graduating to beta or GA.
-The review process is intended to ensure that features merging into Kubernetes are supportable, can be safely operated in production environments, and can be disabled or rolled back in the event they cause increased failures in production.
+The review process is intended to ensure that features merging into Kubernetes are observable and supportable, can be safely operated in production environments, and can be disabled or rolled back in the event they cause increased failures in production.

 ## Motivation